Q: Where is the nearest ATM?

 A: There are ATMs located in the Basin Camp Store as well as the Panther Junction Gas Station store.

-A: Groceries are available at Rio Grande Village, the Chisos Basin, and the gas station at Panther Junction.
-There is a limited selection of groceries at Castolon.
+A: Yes, visit Rio Grande Village, the Chisos Basin, or the gas station at Panther Junction.
+There is also a limited selection of groceries at Castolon.

 Q: How hot and cold does it get in Big Bend?